Factbox: Five things to know about Australia's planned Indigenous referendum

 PROPOSED CHANGES TO THE CONSTITUTION

-Albanese has proposed adding an additional chapter to Australia's constitution.
+Prime Minister Anthony Albanese has proposed adding an additional chapter to the constitution.
 The new chapter will read as follows:

 In recognition of Aboriginal and Torres Strait Islander peoples as the First Peoples of Australia: